GeorgeHahn/MQTT_RF_Bridge/README.md

 MQTT RF Bridge
 ==============

 Use a CC3200 launchpad to bridge MQTT and cheap RF power outlets.
+[More information on my blog](TODO).

 # Wiring diagram